msddev/Abring-SDK-Mobile-Backend-As-A-Service/README.md

 **User service (Auth)**

 **1. Register**
-> Register a user with a username, password required and name, phone, email, avatar optional.
+> Register a user with a username, password required and name, phone, email, avatar are optional.

 The avatar is from the File Object type.